Safe and Happy Holidays

 The pace of the holiday season may cause people to unknowingly let their guard down, making them more susceptible to bone, joint, and muscle-related injuries.

 On average, there are about 160 decorating-related injuries each day during the holiday season, with almost half of the incidents involving falls.
-In the 2019 holiday season, about 14,800 people were treated in emergency rooms due to holiday decorating-related injuries.
+Approximately 14,000-15,00 people are treated in emergency rooms each year due to holiday decorating-related injuries.
 There are also a heightened number of Injuries to the back, neck, and shoulder caused by struggling with heavy, over-packed luggage during the holidays.

 This study also showed injuries related to winter sports (such as snowboarding, snow skiing, snowmobiling, and sledding) accounted for more than 224,000 visits to emergency rooms, doctors' offices, and clinics.